datastaxdevs/netlify-astra-example/README.md

 Follow the instructions below to get started.

 ## Prerequisites
+* git installed on your local system
+* github account
+* npm 7 or later

+## Getting Started
 Let's do some initial setup by creating a serverless(!) database.

 1. **Login/Register**